CalKit Logo

 703lbsin2\frac{703*lbs}{in^2}

-Generally, a healthy BMI ranges from 18.5 - 25, but precisely how healthy your BMI is depends on individual factors, such as age, race and body type.
+Generally, a healthy BMI ranges from 18.5 - 25, but precisely how healthy your BMI is depends on individual factors, such as age, ethnicity and body type.

 Remember that your BMI is only an indication of a healthy weight, it is not a definitive, nor a universal marker.
 Always consult your physician or dietician for advice regarding your weight that is custom to your individual needs.